Nanny Taxes & Payroll in Alabama

 Overtime Pay Rules

-Household employees in Alabama are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Household employees in Alabama must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

 State Unemployment Tax & Rate

-In Alabama, the new employer SUI (state unemployment insurance) rate is 2.70 percent on the first $8,000 of wages for each employee.
+In Alabama, the new employer SUI (state unemployment insurance) rate is 2.70 percent on the first $8,000 of each employee’s wages.
 Employers with previous employees may be subject to a different rate.
-This an employer-only tax.
+This is an employer-only tax.

 Workers’ Compensation Insurance